learnbyexample/Ruby_Scripting/chapters/Arrays.md

 => ["crusado", "fuliginous"]
 ```

-* to get both min and max values in one shot
+* get both min and max values in one shot by using Enumerable methods

 ```ruby
 >> nums = [431, 4, 5, -2, 51, 3, 6, -22]